-Leadership for the Common Good is a unique perspective that the three collaborating colleges bring to leadership education.
+Leadership for the Common Good is a unique perspective that the four collaborating colleges/universities bring to leadership education.

 Personal Formation - Developing authentic leaders on a journey of integration, spiritual growth, and maturity: Leaders who understand that personal, business, organizational, and community existence and success are tied to the sustainability of local and global systems.